release-lab/whatchanged/README.md

   --version     Print version information.
   --dir         Specify the directory to be generated.
                 The directory should contain a .git folder. defaults to $PWD.
+  --file        Write output to file. default write to stdout.
   --fmt         The changelog format.
 Available options are "md"/"json".
                 Defaults to "md".
   --preset      Cli built-in markdown template.
 Available options are "default".